 Never underestimate herbs and spices!
 They’re often way more nutritious than fruits and vegetables, since drying them out makes the nutrients hyper concentrated.

-Six – sleep well
+Seven – sleep well

 Sleep deprivation is easily one of the most overlooked causes of acne.
 Why would it not be – you spend a third of your life sleeping.
 That’s over 25 years by the time you’re 80.
 Lack of sleep can cause heart disease, depression, and shrink your brain.
 But most acne patients forget about getting 8 hours of sleep each night.
 In my eBook Annihilate your Acne we discussed the strategies for a perfect night’s sleep and how sleep affects acne in a variety of ways.